By Sandeep Chandok (@sandeepchandok):

 “When it comes to San Jose State, why San Jose State?”
 Prioleau said in his opening statement.
 “My vision — the vision is to graduate our players consistently, and then to compete for championships consistently.”

-News of the hire broke on Friday afternoon, however SJSU Director of Athletics Marie Tuite mentioned how she’s known Prioleau for a couple years now.
+News of the hire broke on Friday afternoon, but SJSU Director of Athletics Marie Tuite mentioned how she’s known Prioleau for a couple years now, which likely factored into his hiring.

 “We started communicating once he had applied for the job, but I’ve known him,” Tuite said.
 “Coach [Mike] MacIntire talked about him.”